thisisdavidbell/hello-operator/hello-app/README.md

 - `docker tag hello:v2.0 $IRHOSTNAME/$IRNAMESPACE/hello:v2.0`
 - `docker push $IRHOSTNAME/$IRNAMESPACE/hello:v2.0`

+Note:
+ - while it was valuable to see and run the commands themselves first time round, there are targets in the makefile to perform all these tasks in the future

 ## 8. Deploy your application in Red Hat OpenShift

 - log into OCP console